Compost

 Cow Manure and Sawdust Amendment

-Compost, has been thru a process of ageing and decomposition.
-The decomposition changes the original feed stock (garden waste and brush) into a source of nuitrients for your plants.
-Bark on the other hand has not been thru the composting process, it isn't going to add nuitrients to the soil.
-If you want weed prevention, you should choose bark, if you want nuitrient addition, you should choose compost.
+Compost has been through a process of ageing and decomposition.
+The decomposition changes the original feedstock (garden waste and brush) into a source of nutrients for your plants.

 Garden Pro-Tips